ma3u/dust-mcp-server/memory-bank/decisionLog.md

 * Defined transport-specific testing for STDIO, HTTP, and SSE
 * Integrated security and performance testing into the development workflow
 * Added Claude Desktop UI testing with AskUI for end-to-end validation
+* Included MCP client compatibility testing as a strategic priority

 ### Decision 8 Rationale